34th Street station (Hudson–Bergen Light Rail): Station layout

 The station has two tracks and a single island platform, along with an overhead pedestrian bridge to the parking lot on Route 440.
 34th Street station is accessible for handicapped people as part of the Americans with Disabilities Act of 1990.
 As a result, there are elevators for the pedestrian bridge, along with grade-level train access on the platforms.
 The station serves local service between 8th Street station in Bayonne and Hoboken Terminal, along with the Bayonne Flyer, an express service between Bayonne and Hoboken.

 Connections

 Since September 2007, the S89 bus route of the Metropolitan Transit Authority of the New York City metro area provides a link from 34th Street station to Staten Island.
 A 397-space park and ride lot has also been built at the station.

 In 2005, eight PCC streetcars from the Newark City Subway were given to the Bayonne to be rehabilitated and operated along a proposed 2.5 mi loop to connect the station to MOTBY, the former naval base being redeveloped as cruise port, residential and recreation area.
 As of 2015, plans call for a pedestrian bridge over Route 440 connecting the station to the new developments.
-In 2017, the North Jersey Transportation Planning Authority allocated funds for the study of bridge plans for which the City of Bayonnne has $4 million to build.
+In 2017, the North Jersey Transportation Planning Authority allocated funds for the study of bridge plans for which the City of Bayonne has $4 million to build.
+A concept development report for this bridge was completed in 2024, which gave a cost estimate of $10 million for constructing the preferred option of a fully enclosed overhead bridge.